YunoHost-Apps/borg_ynh/README.md

 In `yuno` you will need to get the ssh key that borg just created while installing: `sudo cat /root/.ssh/id_borg_ed25519.pub`, copy it to clipboard.

-Connect via ssh to `rem`, go to `/home/yurem/.ssh/authorized_keys`, and past the borg public key you got at previous step.
+Connect via ssh to `rem`, go to `/home/yurem/.ssh/authorized_keys`, and past the Borg public key you got at previous step.

-Now to make sure this worked, you can try to ssh from `yuno` to `rem`.
+Now to make sure this worked, you can try to SSH from `yuno` to `rem`.
 In `yuno` : `ssh -i /root/.ssh/id_borg_ed25519 yurem@rem.tld` .
 If you can get into `rem` , without it prompting for a password, then you're good to continue :)

 ### Restore backups to `yuno`